nickjf/ANSURR/README.md

 `ansurr -p xxxx.pdb -s xxxx.str`

-Other options:
+Options:

--h help
+-h print help message

 -l include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in a pdb file.
-Note that metals are currently not supported and will always be ignored.
+Note that metals are currently not supported and are ignored despite a.

 -n include non-standard resdiues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in a pdb file.
 Note that RCI will not be calculated for non-standard residues and so they will not be used to compute validation scores.
 Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would otherwise make those regions too floppy.

+-o combine chains into a single structure when calculating flexibility.
+This is useful when the structure is an oligomer as oligomerisation will often result in changes in flexibility.
+Currently this option combines all chains present in the pdb file.
+A future release will allow you to choose which of the chains should be combined.

+-r re-reference chemical shifts using PANAV before running ANSURR

 ## Output